 3625 County Rd 13, Milford, ON K0K 2P0 Phone: (613) 968-3434

-Located on Prince Edward Bay in Lake Ontario, Little Bluff Conservation Area is located at the top of an 18-meter high limestone bluff.
+Located on Prince Edward Bay in Lake Ontario, Little Bluff Conservation Area is located at the top of an 18-meter-high limestone bluff.
 From here you can follow a pathway down to the long cobblestone beach below.
 Taking a dip in the aqua blue waters of this quiet shoreline is a reward for those who venture this far into Prince Edward County.

 The conservation area itself is incredibly interesting.
-There are roughly 1.5km of trails to explore where visitors might even come across the remains of former grain storage and docking facility dating back to the second half of the 1800s.
+There is roughly 1.5km of trails to explore where visitors might even come across the remains of former grain storage and docking facility dating back to the second half of the 1800s.
 Behind the beach, there is a wetland area home to a large variety of ducks, turtles and frogs.
 Little Bluff also has a picnic shelter and washroom facilities during the summer months.

 Roblin Lake Park